HartmannDemoCode/stylingDemo2024/README.md

-# Show how errors are handled in React Applications
+# Show Styling with Styled Components and Error Handling in React
+- All styling in App.jsx

 ## 3 types of errors
 1. **JS runtime errors**: These are errors that occur when the code is running.
 These are the most common type of errors and are usually caused by a mistake in the code.
 2. **Network errors**: These are errors that occur when the application is trying to communicate with a server.
 These errors are usually caused by a problem with the network connection.